kristjanjansen/laravel-vite/README.md

 ### About

-This is a demo project showing off how to use recently launched [Vite 2](https://vitejs.dev/), super-fast ESM-based development environment, and production bundler with Laravel.
+This is a demo project showing off how to use recently launched [Vite 2](https://vitejs.dev/) (super-fast ESM-based development environment, and production bundler) with Laravel.

 It relies on Vite's [backend integration](https://vitejs.dev/guide/backend-integration.html) support and configures Vite to support Laravel-specific file layout and naming conventions.
 It also removes the need for Webpack-based Laravel Mix.